galaxyproject/training-material/topics/transcriptomics/tutorials/bulk-music/tutorial.md

 > ![expression_set](../../images/bulk-music/expressionset.png "Image from Stefano Monti")
 >
 >
-> *Expression Set* objects are a datatype class to contain and describe high-throughput expression level assays. *ExpressionSet* class is derived from *eSet*, and requires a matrix named *exprs*.
+> *Expression Set* objects are a container for high-throughput assays and experimental metadata.
+The *ExpressionSet* class is derived from *eSet*, and requires a matrix named *exprs*.
 >
 > The *ExpressionSet* class is designed to combine several different sources of information into a single convenient structure.
 An *ExpressionSet* can be manipulated (e.g., subsetted, copied) conveniently, and is the input or output from many Bioconductor functions.
 >